aakashcal/document-rag-app/README.md

 ## Testing

-Automated tests were not included due to the time-bound nature of this project.
+This implementation prioritized feature completeness and user experience over automated test coverage.
 The `manual-tests/` directory contains a collection of endpoint test cases and example payloads used for manual verification during development.
+A comprehensive test suite could be easily added in future iterations using standard Python testing frameworks.

 ## License